mew2057/resume/source/index.rst

 Welcome to the user document for the software engineer `John Dunham`_.
 John is a developer with a passion for user experience willing to tackle any challenge.

-The following documentation is designed to give a company looking to hire John (hiterto *user*) an understanding of where John can fit into your team and a comprehensive exploration of John's skillset.
+The following documentation is designed to give a company looking to hire John (herein *user*) an understanding of where John can fit into your team and a comprehensive exploration of John's skillset.